Documentary Screening: 'Resilience: The Biology of Stress & the Science of Hope'

 Students and community members with an interest in trauma-informed care and resiliency building practices among children and their families are encouraged to attend.
 The event is free and open to the public, and light refreshments will be served.
 Online registration is required, although walk-up attendees may be accommodated on a space-available basis.

 Erik Laursen, Adjunct Associate Professor, University of Richmond

 - Dr. Fred Orelove, Professor Emeritus, Special Education & Disability Policy, Virginia Commonwealth University

 - Dr. Lisa Jobe-Shields, Assistant Professor, Department of Psychology, University of Richmond

-- Mr. Ram Bhagat, Richmond Peace Education Center, Board member for The Conciliation Project, and Co-founder of Drums No Guns
+- Dr. Ram Bhagat, Richmond Peace Education Center, Board Member for The Conciliation Project, and Co-founder of Drums No Guns

 - Ms. Jeanine Harper, Executive Director, Stop Child Abuse Now

 Contact: Julia Burke, Program Manager, (804) 484-1584